JulianNorton/weather-10kb-wxkb/README.md

 ### Modify & Compile CSS
   * `styles-compiler.scss` compiles into `main.css` using [node-sass](https://npmjs.org/package/node-sass)
-  * Automatically compile css whenever there's a change: `npm run watch-css`
+  * Automatically compile css whenever there's a change to the `.scss` file: `npm run watch-css`
-  * If you just want to compile css once: `npm run build-css`
+  * If you want to compile css once: `npm run build-css`